ChaoyiHuang/unikraft-memspeed/README.md

-# benchmark test for memory access code
+# benchmark for memory speed

 run these tests in host OS running on bare metal server with kvm virtualzation enabled.